An interpretable wildfire spreading model for real-time predictions: Model validation and results

 \subsection{A representative one-dimensional simulation}

-Having developed a model for wildfire spreading, the next objective is to probe its behavior and compare its predictions to observations that are known from laboratory experiments and field studies.

-The one-dimensional (1D) version of the model is first used to investigate the effects of some fuel properties (such as bulk density, moisture content, and particle size) and of wind speed and to demonstrate in a simple way the mechanisms that should be considered more carefully in a two-dimensional (2D) case.
-The 1D version corresponds to a very long fireline that moves uniformly in the longitudinal direction.
-As it is known that the rate of spread, ROS ([=] m/s) increases with the length $w$ ([=] m) of the firefront \citep{Cheney1993,Linn2005}, the 1D model is expected to provide an upper limit to the actual ROS.
-The 2D version will be employed in the last subsection, in order to investigate the pattern of spread of the fire in various directions and the spatiotemporal evolution of the shape of the firefront.
+Having developed a model for wildfire spread, the next objective is to probe its behavior and compare its predictions to observations that are known from laboratory experiments and field studies.
+First, the model's one-dimensional (1D) version is used to examine the effects of various fuel properties, including bulk density, moisture content, particle size, and also the combined effect of wind speed and terrain inclination.
+The 1D version corresponds to a very long fireline that moves uniformly in the streamwise ($x-$) direction.
+As it is known that the rate of spread, $\rm ROS$, increases with the length $w$ of the firefront \citep{Cheney1993,Linn2005}, the 1D model is expected to provide an upper limit to the actual $\rm ROS$.

-The results for a representative case are shown in \cref{fig:ReprRes}, which correspond to the parameter values listed in \cref{table:ModelParameters} and the values for a dense canopy in \cref{table:WinsSpeedParameters}. \Cref{fig:ReprRes}(a) depicts the spatial variation of temperature for (a$_1$) $u_{10}=$ 3 m/s and (a$_2$) $u_{10}=$ 10 m/s at time instants $t=0, 800, 1600$ and $2400$ s from the onset of the initial spikes (solid lines).
-The progression of the firefront with time is evident (dashed lines), and the ROS is readily calculated from the displacement of the temperature maximum and the corresponding time lag.
-Such a calculation indicates that sometimes the ROS increases gradually with time, a behavior reminiscent of fire's acceleration with size.
-Such a concept has been included in some prediction models, such as FARSITE or the Forestry Canada Fire Danger Group \citep{Pimont2012}.
-Aiming to overcome possible ambiguity, the ROS reported in the parametric investigations of this section is the mean value calculated from the crest progression between $1000$ s and $1500$ s from ignition.
+The results for a representative case are shown in \cref{fig:ReprRes}, which corresponds to the parameter values listed in \cref{table:ModelParameters} and the values for a dense canopy in \cref{table:WinsSpeedParameters}. \Cref{fig:ReprRes}(a) depicts the spatial variation of temperature for (a$_1$) $u_{10}=$ 3 m/s and (a$_2$) $u_{10}=$ 10 m/s at time instants, $t=$ 0, 800, 1600 and 2400 s, from the onset of the initial spikes (dashed lines).
+The progression of the firefront with time is evident (solid lines), and the $\rm ROS$ is readily calculated from the displacement of the temperature maximum and the corresponding time lag.
+Such a calculation indicates that sometimes the $\rm ROS$ increases gradually with time, a behavior reminiscent of fire's acceleration with size.
+Such a concept has been included in some prediction models, such as FARSITE or FIRETEC \citep{Pimont2012}.
+Aiming to overcome possible ambiguity, the $\rm ROS$ reported in the parametric investigations of this section is the mean value calculated from the crest progression between 1000 s and 1500 s from ignition.